-President & Chief Executive Officer
+Chief Executive Officer

-Since the company’s founding, Mr. Zamani has used his visionary and entrepreneurial leadership skills to continually shape business strategies and refine the organization’s identity as a Global Defense company that provides Logistics, Operations, Training, and Mission Support.
+Mustafa Zamani founded DGC International as an IT services company to help clients harness the power of innovation to drive change.
+Mr. Zamani used his visionary and entrepreneurial leadership to shape and refine the organization’s identity as a Global Defense company that provides Logistics, Operations, Training, and Mission Support.